What is a solar sponge tariff?

 Which states and territories offer solar sponge tariffs?

-Compare single-rate electricity plans
+Compare single rate electricity plans

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
+This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Citipower network in Melbourne but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Energex network in Brisbane but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 4613kWh/year for a residential customer on a single rate tariff.
+This comparison assumes general energy usage of 4600kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the SA Power network in Adelaide but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 4011kWh/year for a residential customer on a single rate tariff.
+This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 What to consider before signing up to a solar sponge tariff

-The biggest thing that consumers will need to consider before switching to a solar sponge tariff is their personal energy usage and habits.
-Using a solar sponge tariff means that peak energy times – when people typically use the most power – will become considerably more expensive to use energy in.
+Using a solar sponge tariff means that peak energy times – when people typically use the most power – will become a more expensive time to use energy.
 And while it means that off-peak times become significantly cheaper to use power in, if households can’t shift a large portion of their energy usage to fit these times, then any potential savings could become void.

-So, if you do decide to go with a solar sponge tariff, what can you do to make the most out of it?
-The biggest thing will be ensuring that you shift a large portion of your usage habits to align with the new off-peak times charged on your plan.
-This might mean taking a look at the biggest power guzzlers in your home.
-Some of the appliances you might need to consider switching usage for include:
+If you decide to go with a solar sponge tariff, the most important thing to consider before switching is your personal energy usage and habits.
+This might mean taking a look at the biggest power users in your home.
+Some appliances you might need to consider switching usage for include:

 1. Dishwashers